CerebrasResearch/nanoGNS/exact/README.md

 accumulation steps used for batch size scheduling.

 > [!IMPORTANT]
-> `gns_tracker.step` is called immediately after the backward pass.
+> `gns_tracker.step` is called immediately after all of the gradient
+> accumulation microbatches and after the final backward pass.
 This gathers
 > the per-example gradient norms stored in the buffers and triggers any callbacks
 > that are registered.
 It is important that this happens before gradient clipping
-> because that would affect the batch gradient norm logged.
+> because that would affect the full batch gradient norm logged.
 >
 > Immediately after that we zero the buffers manually.
 This is also necessary
 > otherwise on the next step the buffers would already store a per-example gradient